 Unfortunately, even the most experienced plumber will advise you to change your water heater.
 This is something that they can no longer fix.
 Fixing the old water heater can incur more damage in the future.
 The best solution for this kind of instance is to replace the water heater with a new one.
 Replacing the water heater might sound like a tricky job.
-It could be, but luckily there are steps that you can take to safely take out the tank and replace it:
+It could be, but luckily there are steps that you can take to take out the tank and replace it safely:

 - First, you have to turn off the water supply.
 This includes turning off the power that runs the water heater.